polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-a-local-parachain.md

    You should note that the runtime and state you export must be for the _genesis_ block.
    You can't connect a parachain with any previous state to a relay chain.
    All parachains must start from block 0 on the relay chain.
-   See the guide on [converting a solo chain to a parachain](/reference/how-to-guides/parachains/convert-a-solo-chain/) for details on how the parachain template was created and how to convert your chain's logic—not its history or state migrations—to a parachain.
+   See [Convert a solo chain](/reference/how-to-guides/parachains/convert-a-solo-chain/) for details on how the parachain template was created and how to convert the chain logic—not its history or state migrations—to a parachain.

 3. Start a collator node with a command similar to the following: